browserengineering/book/book/scripts.md

 ```

 DukPy's `JSInterpreter` object stores the values of all the JavaScript
-variables and lets us run multiple JavaScript snippets while sharing
+variables and lets us run multiple JavaScript snippets and share
-state like variable values between them.
+variable values and other state between them.

-We create a `JSContext` while loading the page:
+We create this new `JSContext` object while loading the page:

 ``` {.python replace=JSContext()/JSContext(self)}
 class Tab: